Boris Yeltsin: 1949–1960: university and career in construction

 In September 1949, Yeltsin was admitted to the Ural Polytechnic Institute (UPI) in Sverdlovsk.
 He took the stream in industrial and civil engineering, which included courses in maths, physics, materials and soil science, and draftsmanship.
-He was also required to study Marxist-Leninist doctrine and choose a language course, for which he selected German, although never became adept at it.
+He was also required to study Marxist–Leninist doctrine and choose a language course, for which he selected German, although never became adept at it.
 Tuition was free and he was provided a small stipend to live on, which he supplemented by unloading railway trucks for a small wage.
 Academically, he achieved high grades, although temporarily dropped out in 1952 when afflicted with tonsillitis and rheumatic fever.
 He devoted much time to athletics, and joined the UPI volleyball team.
 He avoided any involvement in political organizations while there.
 During the summer 1953 break, he traveled across the Soviet Union, touring the Volga, central Russia, Belarus, Ukraine, and Georgia; much of the travel was achieved by hitchhiking on freight trains.
 It was at UPI that he began a relationship with Naina Iosifovna Girina, a fellow student who would later become his wife.
 Yeltsin completed his studies in June 1955.

 Leaving the Ural Polytechnic Institute, Yeltsin was assigned to work with the Lower Iset Construction Directorate in Sverdlovsk; at his request, he served the first year as a trainee in various building trades.
 He quickly rose through the organization's ranks.
 In June 1956 he was promoted to foreman (master), and in June 1957 was promoted again, to the position of work superintendent (prorab).
-In these positions, he confronted a widespread alcoholism and a lack of motivation among construction workers, an irregular supply of materials, and the regular theft or vandalism of materials that were available.
+In these positions, he confronted widespread alcoholism and a lack of motivation among construction workers, an irregular supply of materials, and the regular theft or vandalism of available materials.
 He soon imposed fines for those who damaged or stole materials or engaged in absenteeism, and closely monitored productivity.
 His work on the construction of a textile factory, for which he oversaw 1000 workers, brought him wider recognition.
 In June 1958 he became a senior work superintendent (starshii prorab) and in January 1960 was made head engineer (glavni inzhener) of Construction Directorate Number 13.

 At the same time, Yeltsin's family was growing; in September 1956, he married Girina.
 She soon got work at a scientific research institute, where she remained for 29 years.
 In August 1957, their daughter Yelena was born, followed by a second daughter, Tatyana, in January 1960.
 During this period, they moved through a succession of apartments.
-On family holidays, Yeltsin took his family to a lake in northern Russia and to the Black Sea coast.
+On family holidays, Yeltsin took his family to a lake in northern Russia and the Black Sea coast.